endeavor0106/Contactless-Fine-grained-Cardiac-Events-Detection-and-Segmentation/README.md

 ## How to Access the Code

-The [USTC IP Lab](https://ustc-ip-lab.github.io/) has particular protocols for releasing the code and dataset.
+The [USTC IP Lab](https://ustc-ip-lab.github.io/) has particular protocols for releasing the code.
 To access the code, please sign the [code agreement](IPLabCodeAgreement.pdf), scan and send it to guozehan@mail.ustc.edu.cn.
 A notification email that includes the code will be sent within three days.

 ## Citing
 If you find this code useful for your research, please consider citing the following papers: